valory-xyz/open-autonomy/docs/api/skills/transaction_settlement_abci/rounds.md

 def tx_hashes_history() -> List[str]
 ```

-Get the tx hashes history.
+Get the current cycle's tx hashes history.

+The app does not yet know if they have been recorded on chain.

+**Returns**:

+a list with the tx hashes history strings.

 <a id="packages.valory.skills.transaction_settlement_abci.rounds.PeriodState.final_tx_hash"></a>